Message from our Principal

 The canteen has implemented the 'Fresh Taste NSW Healthy School Canteen Strategies Policy' that the Archdiocese of Canberra Goulburn has adopted.

 Parent assistance is always required in the canteen especially at recess(11.00am) and lunch(1.00pm) and parents are asked to help out when able.
+A current WWVP card is required for all volunteers.

 Homework is a method of communication between home and school.
 It enables you to become aware of the learning process and to monitor your child's progress.